Lafayette High School (Kentucky): Demographics

 Lafayette is part of the Fayette County Public Schools school district.
 In the 2023-2024 academic year, 130.10 full-time equivalent teachers made the student-to-teacher ratio 18.24:1.
 There were 2,373 enrolled students across grades 9–12 (614 freshmen, 640 sophomores, 595 juniors, and 524 seniors).
 Of that student body, were Native American, were Asian, were Black, were Hispanic, were Pacific Islanders, were white, and were multiracial.

 Academics

-As of the 2017–18 academic year, Lafayette offered two specialized programs for its students: the School for the Creative and Performing Arts (SCAPA) and the Pre-Engineering Program.
-SCAPA was "designed for students who excel in art, ballet, band, contemporary dance, creative writing, drama, piano, strings, and voice", and required an audition to be considered for the program.
-The latter offering was a program "designed to provide students with the skills needed to succeed in such mathematically rigorous and technical fields as engineering, architecture, medicine, computer programming, mathematics, biology, chemistry and physics."
+As of the 2025-2026 academic year, Lafayette offers two specialized programs for its students: the School for the Creative and Performing Arts (SCAPA) and the Pre-Engineering Program.
+SCAPA is "designed for students who excel in art, ballet, band, contemporary dance, creative writing, drama, piano, strings, and voice", and requires an audition to be considered for the program.
+The latter offering is a program "designed to provide students with the skills needed to succeed in such mathematically rigorous and technical fields as engineering, architecture, medicine, computer programming, mathematics, biology, chemistry and physics."

 Extracurriculars

-The Lafayette marching band was awarded The Sudler Shield by the John Philip Sousa Foundation in 1991 and 1998.